tvhahn/EarthGAN/devlog/README.md

 ![13_144](./img/13_144.png)

-At some point during epoch 13, "stripes" started showing up (see the image below).
+At some point, during epoch 13, "stripes" started showing up (see the image below).
 I think(?) this is positive.
 Noise is injected into the convolutional layers of the generator.
 Perhaps, with time, the generator will use this additional noise, and the "stripes", to create sharper features.

 ![13_246](./img/13_246.png)